prevwong/craft.js/packages/docs/docs/guides/basic-tutorial.md

 ### The Editor
 #### Toolbox
-Let's build a "toolbox" which our users would be able to drag and drop to create new instances of those User Components we just defined.
+Let's build a "toolbox" which our users will be able to drag and drop to create new instances of those User Components we just defined.

 ```jsx
 // components/Toolbox.js